shivanand217/Mini-Compiler/README.md

 # mini-Compiler

-# Implemented a very Mini Compiler in Js from Scratch.
+# Implemented a Very Small Compiler in Js from Scratch.

 ********Supports All the basic features of what a Compiler should must Have:- ***********